Planning Your Procurement University or Academy

 - Should it report to HR, a CXO or the CEO?

-While a board can demonstrate support, it is more important to have representation that can provide input.
-The higher the level of executive input, the more the university appears to be a part of the organization, with the higher-level managers providing the impetus for middle manager involvement.
+Next, while a board can demonstrate support, it is more important to have representation that can provide input.
+Also, the higher the level of executive input, the more the university is a part of the organization, with the higher-level managers providing the impetus for middle manager involvement.

 Stay Relevant to Stakeholders

-Remain focused and stay relevant to avoid becoming out of touch with your stakeholders.
-Managers need content delivered locally, with products and services that are relevant to participants’ and the organization’s needs.
-Programs need to be customized to meet these needs and offered to participants in a manner that works.
+Firstly, remain focused and stay relevant to avoid becoming out of touch with your stakeholders.
+Importantly, managers need content delivered locally, with products and services that are relevant to the organization’s needs.
+Likewise, programs need customizing to meet these needs and offered to participants in a manner that works.

 Today’s delivery platforms provide a rich Web 2.0 experience.
 Options such as progress tracking, wiki’s and gamification provide a forum that makes global access a reality.
 While this creates an engaging learner experience, the most critical component is the credibility, suitability, and quality of the learning content itself.